lehoanggiang-lig/practice-repo/README.md

 # Practice

-What it Git and Github?
+What is Git and Github?